 They are also compatible with Google Assistant, Alexa, and IFTTT as well.

 Prices start at $229, with Loweās and Home Depot your best bet for picking one up.

 This week's top picks

 Brilliant won't make you choose between voice and screens for smart home controls

 How to control your TV with Alexa: Use your Echo with a Fire TV stick

 The best Samsung SmartThings compatible devices: Lights, cameras, plugs and more

-The best air quality purifiers and monitors for your smart home
+The best air quality monitors and purifiers for your smart home